vineetha-batchu/java-word-count-beam/README.md

 ## Vineetha Batchu

-### A sample wordcount eample pipeline using apache beam Java SDK
+### A sample wordcount example pipeline using apache beam Java SDK
 ### Commands for this project

 ` java --version`